 After the diagnostic hurdle is overcome, the path to recovery can begin.
 The following resources provide valuable information on the approach to treatment for people who struggle with bipolar disorder and alcohol addiction.

-- People with bipolar disorder must understand the serious dangers that alcohol use and addiction pose for them.
+People with bipolar disorder must understand the serious dangers that alcohol use pose for them.
 Alcohol lowers inhibitions and can exacerbate already-altered moods, resulting in an escalation of symptoms that can easily lead to poor choices, serious injury, or worse.

 Long-Term Recovery for People with Bipolar Disorder and Alcohol Addiction